Bocking Windmill: Description

 Bocking Windmill is a post mill with a two-storey roundhouse.
 It has two common sails and two spring sails carried on a wooden windshaft.
 Two pairs of millstones are located in the breast.
 The mill is winded by a tailpole.
 The mill is 43 ft high to the roof.

 Trestle and roundhouse

 The trestle is of oak.
 The crosstrees are 22 ft long, of normal section.
+(Note: The normal section for the crosstrees would be 12 in square.)
 The main post is 18 ft in length, and 28 in square at its base and 20 in diameter at the top.
 The underside of the lower crosstree is 6 ft 6 in above ground level.
 The roundhouse is of brick, with a boarded roof covered in tarred felt.
 A pair of underdrift millstones is located on the upper floor of the roundhouse, these were driven via a portable steam engine in times of calm.
 The roundhouse was originally built as a single-storey structure, it and the mill being raised a storey at a later date.